Unitech/pm2/README.md

 In fork mode all options are the same than the cluster mode (restart, delete...).

-**By using the fork mode you will loose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.**
+**By using the fork mode you will lose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.**

 So use it if you only need a forever like behaviour.